XieResearchGroup/DGX-wiki/docs/better_dl/training.rst

-fixing exploding gradients with gradient clipping
+Fixing exploding gradients with gradient clipping
 -----------------
 1. a chosen vector norm and clipping gradient values that exceed a preferred range
 2. only solves numerical stability issues, no implication of overall model performance